 The European Task Force on Atopic Dermatitis (ETFAD) study in six European countries showed that the allergen that most often elicited a positive atopy patch test reaction was house dust mite extract, followed by pollen allergens .

-Various vehicles have been used to carry the allergen: petrolatum, hydrogel and no vehicle.
-Allergens in petrolatum generally elicit more positive atopy patch test reactions than allergens in a hydrophilic vehicle .
+Various vehicles are used to carry the allergen, including petroleum jelly, hydrogel and no vehicle.
+Allergens in petroleum jelly (petrolatum) generally elicit more positive atopy patch test reactions than allergens in a hydrophilic vehicle .

-Evaluation of the sites is conducted after 48 and 72 hours.
-The ETFAD grading system may be used.
+Evaluation of the patch test sites is conducted after 48 and 72 hours.
+The ETFAD grading system may be used to grade atopy patch tests; this grading system being:

 The atopy patch test does not replace the classic methods of diagnosis of IgE-mediated allergy .